 The mascot costume is an added element of fun for Eddie Eagle safety demonstrations, but is not required to teach the program.
-The costume is available exclusively for purchase by law enforcement agencies at a cost of $2,800.
+The costume is available exclusively for purchase by law enforcement, school administration, fire departments and EMS.
 However, many agencies apply for grant funding from The NRA Foundation to cover this cost.
-If you are not affiliated with a law enforcement agency, there are a limited number of costumes that may be available for appearances at events in your area.
+If you are not affiliated with one of these entities, you can check with your local community for a possible partnership opportunity.

 Eddie Eagle must be used ONLY for the purpose of firearm accident prevention.

 No representation of Eddie Eagle should EVER be shown holding a firearm, weapon or any weapon-like object.

 Eddie Eagle may NOT appear anywhere that firearms are sold, used or displayed.

 Eddie Eagle does NOT speak and must be accompanied by a spokesperson at all times.

 Eddie Eagle should NEVER be associated with violent activity nor portrayed in a violent scene.

 Anyone who receives permission to use an Eddie Eagle costume incurs an obligation to maintain the integrity of the character and program.

 Eddie Eagle helps prevent gun accidents and must always be portrayed in this role—not as a teacher/mentor figure.

 Eddie Eagle must only convey positive, constructive messages.
 He never blames anyone for failing to take action; rather, he helps children learn what they can do.